stal-ix/ix/docs/STALIX.md

-# Stal/IX
+# stal/IX

-This document contains a regularly replenishing list of Stal/IX and conventional Linux differences.
+This document contains a regularly replenishing list of **stal/IX** and conventional Linux differences.

 ## Minimalism

 > "UNIX is simple and coherent..." - Dennis Ritchie

 > "GNU's Not UNIX" -  Richard Stallman

-**Stal/IX** is not UNIX or Linux in the usual sense of these terms.
+**stal/IX** is not UNIX or Linux in the usual sense of these terms.

-**Stal/IX** - an attempt to rethink some fundamentals without touching API and ABI Linux.
+**stal/IX** - an attempt to rethink some fundamentals without touching API and ABI Linux.

-One of the Stal/IX goals - from the very beginning to build the system in such a way that it’s possible to understand how it works, and not only use it conveniently.
+One of the **stal/IX** goals - from the very beginning to build the system in such a way that it’s possible to understand how it works,<br>
+and not only use it conveniently.

 https://wiki.musl-libc.org/alternatives.html<br>
 https://github.com/illiliti/libudev-zero<br>